 How does this company make money?

-The platform charges per-transaction on executed trades across government bonds, corporate credit, and interest rate swaps.
-Additional income flows from subscriptions to market data feeds distributed through Bloomberg and Refinitiv terminals.
+The platform charges a fee for each trade that is completed across government bonds, corporate credit, and interest rate swaps.
+It also earns subscription revenue from market data feeds that are distributed through Bloomberg and Refinitiv terminals.

 What makes this company hard to replace?